 6. Running too many background programs simultaneously

-If your computer has too many programs open at once or too many background tasks running, then it slows down.
+It slows down if your computer has too many programs open at once or too many background tasks running.

 You can close these programs and turn off the apps from the task manager to give your computer some breathing space.

 The processor can handle multiple tasks at once.
-However, running too many tasks in the background puts it under a lot of pressure to execute more instructions than it can handle.
+However, running too many tasks in the background puts it under much pressure to execute more instructions than it can handle.

 Things get worse if you have an older computer with an outdated processor.